Nutritious Grass Silage for Horses

 • Silage for horses has a rather moderate energy content with a fairly low fructan content.

-• Fresh green or greenish-brown.
+• Fresh green or greenish-brown in color.

 • Silage has a pleasant odor, is not musty, and does not burn.